dashMrl/course_hunter/README.md

 $ docker-compose up -d
 ```

-> Making sure docker-compose is installed
+> Making sure docker-compose is installed.
+>
 > If your platform is macOS, comment the **volumes** config in docker-compose[.debug].yml

 ## Examples